 Because of the lack of internal punctuation in this sentence, it appears to quantify the number of days in a specific typed of year—one that is according to NASA.
 An attribution, regardless of whether it precedes, interrupts, or follows a statement, should be set off from that statement.
 If the attribution appears at the head or tail of the sentence, however, only one comma is necessary to set it off from the main clause: “There are about 365.25 days in a year, according to NASA.”

-3 Responses to “Punctuation with Attribution”
+3 thoughts on “Punctuation with Attribution”

 By setting the agent off in parenthetical commas, you prescribe a remedy for example 2 that changes a tolerable error into an unacceptable one of the dangling modify type, so glaring that I don’t to elaborate.